Resources for Justice

 @8BlackHands1, @AbramLPhD, @AishaToombs77, @andrewpillow, @aguacatemalteco, @BraveBrosBooks, @BCDINKINS, @BellenTheBee, @BernitaBneeneeb, @BlackWallStTime, @ccoleiii, @CharlieNelms, @citizenstewart, @dearnonnatives, @DelSchilling, @dia_ljones, @DingleTeach, @Dr_MColeman, @DrMonicaCox, @ebonythewriter, @EckerDustin, @educatorbarnes, @EduColorMVMT, @edu_mom, @edu_post, @ericabuddington, @ethio_dynasty, @farahharrislcpc, @fun_oflearning, @GaryChambersJr, @GoldingGirl617, @goodschlhunting, @Head_Africa, @hechingerroprt, @HowardLFuller, @iammarleydias, @i_saleem, @INedchat, @JasonReynolds83, @JayWamsted, @jballen5, @jgordonwright, @juliaerin80,@j_santossilva, @Kazembe, @KeeannaWarren, @KeshiaIsWrite, @kirk_kirk15, @LaComadreEdu, @Latinos4Ed, @LEEandLOW, @levarburton, @LittleMissFlint, @loveteachbless, @makeawaymedia, @MatthewACherry, @MindaHarts, @MissJ_Gonzalez, @Mrs_DMG, @MsPackyetti, @mychildmyvoice, @NaomiSheltonDC, @nehemiah_frank, @PeeplesChoice85, @PeeplesVoicePod, @pragmaticmom, @RandiFoorDalton,@readitrealgood, @Ready4rigor, @RealTalkGwenS, @rebeccanagle, @selmekki, @sheldoneakins, @SheSpeaksEDD, @SMarshallIndy, @spatricejones, @SonjaSantelises, @Supamans_Dad, @TchKimPossible, @terrinwatson, @theafroeducator, @theraphy4bgirls, @ThisIsMyStoryLB, @TillieElvrum, @Tolerance_org, @throwing_shayde, @VesiaHawkins, @vivettdukes, @VivianHaun, @WeArePPN, @wolley_marshawn

 Additional Resources – Most of these resources include multiple resources.
-I am not familiar with all of the resources included in the links below, but I thought the resources were worth sharing.
+I am not familiar with all the resources at the links below, but I thought they were worth sharing.
 Anything that doesn’t fit in a category above is also listed here.

 10 Documentaries to Watch about Race Instead of Asking a Person of Colour to Explain Things For You